-Corequisite: Concurrent enrollment in CHEM 3Y Advisory: Eligibility for ENGL 11 strongly recommended
+Corequisite: Concurrent enrollment in CHEM 3Y

 The second semester of a two-semester course in general chemistry consisting of that material normally included in one semester of CHEM 1A.
-Topics include atomic structure, redox, acid-base theory, equilibrium, and chemical bonding.
-This sequence fulfills the prerequisite for CHEM 1B.
-(CSU, UC-with unit limitation)
+Topics include atomic structure, states of matter, solutions, and chemical bonding.
+This sequence fulfills the prerequisite for CHEM 1B. (combined with CHEM 3A, C-ID CHEM 110) (combined with CHEM 3A and 1B, C-ID CHEM 120S) (CSU, UC-with unit limitation)